KlapfinaTor/esat/README.md

 Edit the ``esat-config.ini``:

-Fill the "EchoMACAddress" and "WLANInterfaceName" with your values.
-Add the AWS keys if you intend to use the automatic generation of sample audio files.
+Enter the corresponding values for your setup in "EchoMACAddress" and "ETHInterface".
+Add the AWS keys if you intend to use the automatic generation of audio sample files.

 ```ini
 [BASIC]